Botzaris station

-Botzaris (/fr/) is a station on Line 7bis of the Paris Métro.
+Botzaris (/fr/) is a station on Line 7bis of the Paris Metro.
 Located in the 19th arrondissement, it was named after Markos Botsaris, a Souliot chieftain, general of the Greek revolutionary army and hero of the Greek War of Independence.

 History

 The station opened on 18 January 1911 as part of a branch of line 7 from Louis Blanc to Pré-Saint-Gervais, 18 days after the commissioning of the first section of line 7 between Opéra and Porte de la Villette due to difficulties during its construction.
 As the station is built in a backfilled quarry, it was constructed with arches over each of the tracks to strengthen the station box.
-On 3 December 1967 this branch was separated from line 7, becoming line 7bis.
+On 3 December 1967, this branch was separated from line 7, becoming line 7bis.

-As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised on 25 April 2003.
+As part of the Un métro + beau programme by the RATP, the station was renovated and modernised on 25 April 2003.

 On 12 February 2016, the Guimard entrance on rue Botzaris was listed as a historical monument.

-In 2019, the station was used by 993,450 passengers, making it the 292th busiest of the Métro network out of 302 stations.
+In 2019, the station was used by 993,450 passengers, making it the 292th busiest of the Metro network out of 302 stations.

-In 2020, the station was used by 511,339 passengers amidst the COVID-19 pandemic, making it the 290th busiest of the Métro network out of 305 stations.
+In 2020, the station was used by 511,339 passengers amidst the COVID-19 pandemic, making it the 290th busiest of the Metro network out of 305 stations.

+Botzaris station is mentioned in the 1967 Jean-Pierre Melville film Le Samouraï.